 Q&A: What does a deal between TikTok and Oracle mean?

-HONG KONG (AP) — TikTok’s parent company ByteDance has chosen Oracle over Microsoft as a new American technology partner to help keep the popular video-sharing app operating in the U.S., according to a source familiar with the deal.
+HONG KONG (AP) — ByteDance, the Chinese company that owns the popular video-sharing app TikTok, has chosen Oracle over Microsoft as a new American technology partner to help keep the app operating in the U.S., according to a person familiar with the deal.

-Microsoft, which had been vying for a deal, said in a statement dated Sept.
-13 that its bid to acquire TikTok's U.S. operations was rejected.
-That came a week before the Sept.
+The move comes a week before the Sept.
 20 deadline for ByteDance to sell TikTok to an American company or risk being banned in the U.S. over national security concerns.
+But a lot remains unclear, including how a social media company fits inside a business software company and whether whatever arrangement the companies reach will be acceptable to the U.S. officials who will need to approve it.
+Here are some questions and answers about the deal:

 A. The app is a home for fun, goofy videos that are easy to make and to watch.
 That’s made it immensely popular, particularly with young people, and U.S. tech giants like Facebook and Snapchat see it as a competitive threat.
 TikTok says it has 100 million U.S. users and hundreds of millions globally.
 It has its own influencer culture, enabling people to make a living from posting videos on the service, and hosts ads from major U.S. companies.